robhinds/food-science-site/recipes/_posts/2021-02-05-how-to-smoke-beef-short-ribs.md

     answer: "Smoking beef ribs low and slow can easily take 8+ hours.
 Exact timing will depend on the size of the ribs, cooking temperature and other factors.
 You should cook by internal temperature, not time, but allow at least 8 hours for the cook (allowing longer is a safer option)"
   - title: "How to tell if beef short ribs are cooked?"
     answer: "Beef short ribs should reach an internal temperature of 96C/205F, and when probed with a temperature probe (or skewer) they should offer little resistance (they should 'probe like button')"
-  - title: "What temperature should I smoke pork ribs at?"
+  - title: "What temperature should I smoke beef short ribs at?"
     answer: "Beef short ribs (jacobs ladder) are best cooked low and slow between 110-135C/225-275F."
+  - title: "How do I cook boneless beef short ribs?"
+    answer: "Boneless beef short ribs, and individual beef short ribs, can be cooked exactly the same way - and the same way as a rack of beef short ribs (jacobs ladder) - the only difference will be the cook times will be significantly reduced.
+Boneless beef short ribs are best cooked low and slow between 110-135C/225-275F."
 ---

 Beef short ribs are one of my all time favourite cuts to cook low and slow.
 They are always popular on the BBQ circuit, and have an incredible savoury, meaty flavour.
 They cook down to a beautifully tender, flavourful cook and also provide really impressive servings as _Dino Bones_.
 All these BBQ recipes will work equally well on a ceramic grill such as a Big Green Egg or Kamado Joe, a bullet smoker such as the Weber Smokey Mountain or a pellet grill such as Traeger or Broil King - no adaptation of the recipe or technique needs to change.